 NOTES & FAQ FOR HOMEMADE GELATIN:

-WHAT KINDS OF JUICE CAN YOU USE FOR HOMEMADE JELLO?
+WHAT KINDS OF FRUIT JUICE CAN YOU USE FOR HOMEMADE JELLO?
 Almost any flavor of juice!
 I recommend 100% fruit or fruit/veggie blend juices.
-The only exception is pineapple.
+The only exception is fresh pineapple juice.
 (The enzymes in pineapple can break down the gelatin so it won’t gel properly.)
 My favorites are a peach-mango fruit & veggie blend (the orange one you see pictured), blueberry-pomegranate, and cranberry raspberry. (all 3 are pictured in the video/photos)

 WHERE DO YOU BUY GELATIN?
-I like Vital Proteins brand gelatin (in the GREEN container), which I can find at Sprouts, on Amazon, or health stores, like Whole Foods.
+I like Vital Proteins brand grass-fed gelatin (in the GREEN container), which I can find at Sprouts, on Amazon, or health stores, like Whole Foods.
 Great Lakes is another good brand I’ve tried (from Thrive Market or Amazon).
-If all else fails, you can look for something like Knox brand gelatin (which is more readily available but isn’t grass-fed).
+If all else fails, you can look for something like Knox brand gelatin (which is more readily available but isn’t grass fed).
 Note: do NOT try to make this using protein powder or gelatin-based protein powder.
 It’s not the same product and will not work correctly.

 IS HOMEMADE JELLO VEGAN?
 No, I’m sorry.
 It’s dairy-free, but homemade jello is made with gelatin, which is animal-derived.
-I haven’t tested it with a vegan gelatin substitute, but this article about vegan gelatin alternatives might be helpful!
+I haven’t tested it with a vegan gelatin substitute, but this article about vegan gelatin alternatives (like agar agar) might be helpful!

 CAN I MAKE THIS JELLO WITHOUT ANY ADDED SWEETENER?
 It’s totally up to you and your taste preferences.
 Some juices are sweeter than others.
 I would never sweeten juice for drinking, but the gelatin does dilute the juice flavor slightly, and I find that adding the honey or agave brings it back up to its regular flavor.
 Again, it’s totally up to you!